[−][src]Trait gio::ApplicationExt

 fn bind_busy_property<P: IsA<Object>>(&self, object: &P, property: &str)

-.
-Instead, the binding is destroyed when object
+not to object.
+Instead, the binding is destroyed when object is

 finalized.